lineartimecop/reactnetcoreazure/doc/env.md

 - portal.azure.com -> Create -> Web -> Static Web App
 - For Plan type, select Free
 - Under Deployment details, select Other

+## Azure Container
+- Install Docker Desktop to be able to debug the app
+- Under Settings uncheck Send user statistics
+- When Windows Defender asks whether to allow Docker to communicate on private or public networks, allow both
+- Visual Studio -> Right click project -> Add -> Docker support
+- Select the project level folder (as opposed to the solution level folder) for Docker Build Context
+- You can delete the container, the image and the build from Docker Desktop.
+Then running (debugging) the project from Visual Studio will start without a container.
+To run the project in a container again, right-click the Dockerfile in Visual Studio -> Build Docker Image.
+Then go to Docker Desktop -> Images -> select the image just created -> Run.
+Under Optional settings, add the container a name.
+The host port for http (8080) and https (8081) can be specified.
+Set 5001 and 5002 respectively and click Run.
+Now, you can open the app in the browser under localhost:5001

 # Misc